MJoergen/bcomp/log.md

 This would suggest we move to a Basys3 board with double the number of slide switches and LED's.
 But so far, I'll continue with the Basys2 board I have.

+# 2017-04-08

+I just realized the Basys2 board has 16 extra I/O pins in the form of PMOD's.
+So it is not necessary after all to use the Basys3 board.